superogira/ATS_MINI/README.md

 - Modified the S-Meter size and added labels.
 - All actions now use a single press of the rotary encoder button, with a 10s timeout.
 - Added status bar with indicators for SCREEN updates and EEPROM write activity.
-- Added unit labels for "Step" and "BW.
+- Added unit labels for "Step" and "BW".

 ## Functions